hazzuk/compose-backupdate/README.md

 ```

 > [!TIP]
-> To avoid being recognised as a volume, paths must start with a `/`.
-Note that paths are interpreted as glob(3)-style wildcard patterns.
+> To avoid being recognised as a volume, paths must start with a forward slash `/`.
+> Note that paths are interpreted as glob(3)-style wildcard patterns.

 <br>